 Here’s What Research Says About Ultra-Processed Food

-Children develop taste preferences as early as their first year when they are introduced to solids.
+Children develop taste preferences as early as the first year when they are introduced to solid foods.
 This early childhood phase informs food habits!

 Ultra-processed foods have been associated with lasting health consequences, but not all food categorized as ultra-processed are nutrient-poor, health-harming foods.
 For instance, soy milk is a healthful, nutritious beverage, especially for children allergic to milk, and those who follow a plant-based diet.
 I think it falls into the category deemed “ultra-processed” unfairly.